Montana-Media-Arts/creative-coding-1/modules/week-4/_posts/2017-01-03-arc-unit-circle.md

 To demonstrate, let's draw an arc that goes from `HALF_PI` or 6 o'clock, to `0` or 3 o'clock.
 (This is essentially the inverse of our first example.)

 We will also draw these next two each other, with the default `PIE` version on the left.
-To do this, we will only change the x-location parameter, between the two arcs.
+To do this, we will only change the x-location parameter, and the drawing mode, between the two arcs.

 ```js
 arc( 150, 200, 180, 180, HALF_PI, 0, PIE );